 Bajcsy had overcome extraordinary obstacles by the time she joined Berkeley in 2001 to direct the nascent Center for Information Technology Research in the Interest of Society (CITRIS).
-She was born Jewish in Czechoslovakia in 1933 as Adolf Hitler was rising to power, and she was orphaned at 11 when Nazi troops killed her parents.
+She was born Jewish in Czechoslovakia in 1933, and she was orphaned at 11 when Nazi troops killed her parents.

 After the war, the Communist government took control of Czechoslovakia, and Bajcsy became separated from her younger sister, her closest surviving family member, when the borders to the country closed.
 She grew up in an orphanage and with guardians until adulthood.

 Despite these traumatic events, Bajcsy persevered, excelling in school and enrolling in Slovak Technical University to study electrical engineering.
 It was there that she gave a speech at a student meeting that extolled Czech educator John Amos Comenius, an early advocate of universal education, while rejecting the Russian education system.
 Her speech earned her the label “enemy of the state,” and she was sent to work in an electronics factory for five years after she finished her master’s degree.

 Undaunted, Bajcsy returned to Slovak Technical University to get her Ph.D. degree in electrical engineering in 1967, the first woman to do so.
 Computer science was still “in diapers,” she said, recalling how she cut her teeth on a Russian Ural II computer, built with electronic lamps instead of transistors, and programmed in hexadecimal code with perforated film.